 Legislative, regulatory, or administrative tax changes could adversely affect us or our security holders.

 The tax laws or regulations governing REITs or the administrative interpretations thereof may be amended at any time.
 We cannot predict if or when any new or amended law, regulation, or administrative interpretation will be adopted, promulgated, or become effective, and any such change may apply retroactively.
-We and our security holders may be adversely affected by any new or amended law, regulation, or administrative interpretation.
-Investors are urged to consult with their tax advisors with respect to the status of any tax legislation and any other regulatory or administrative developments and proposals and their potential effect on investment in our securities.
+Changes to the U.S. federal income tax laws, including the possibility of major tax legislation, could have a material and adverse effect on us or our security holders.

 Taxation & Government Incentives - Risk 3

-Our ownership of and relationship with any TRS that we have formed or will form will be limited and a failure to comply with the limits would jeopardize our REIT status and may result in the application of a 100% excise tax.
+Our ownership of and relationship with any TRS that we have formed or will form will be limited, and a failure to comply with the limits would jeopardize our REIT status and may result in the application of a 100% excise tax.

-A REIT may own up to 100% of the stock of one or more TRSs.
-A TRS may earn income that would not be qualifying income if earned directly by the parent REIT.
-Both the subsidiary and the REIT must jointly elect to treat the subsidiary as a TRS.
-A corporation (other than a REIT) of which a TRS directly or indirectly owns securities possessing more than 35% of the total voting power or total value of the outstanding securities of such corporation will automatically be treated as a TRS.
-Overall, no more than 20% of the value of a REIT's total assets may consist of stock or securities of one or more TRSs.
-Rents received from a TRS in a RIDEA structure are treated as qualifying rents from real property for REIT tax purposes only if (i) they are paid pursuant to a lease of a "qualified healthcare property" and (ii) the operator qualifies as an "eligible independent contractor," as defined in the Internal Revenue Code.
+Rents received from a TRS in a RIDEA structure are treated as qualifying rents from real property for REIT tax purposes only if (i) they are paid pursuant to a lease of a "qualified healthcare property" and (ii) the operator qualifies as an "eligible independent contractor", as defined in the Internal Revenue Code.
 If either of these requirements is not satisfied, then the rents will not be qualifying rents.
 The Internal Revenue Code also imposes a 100% excise tax on certain transactions between a TRS and its parent REIT that are not conducted on an arm's length basis.
 Any domestic TRS that we form will pay U.S. federal, state and local income tax on its taxable income, and its after-tax net income will be available for distribution to us but is not required to be distributed to us unless necessary to maintain our REIT qualification.

 Taxation & Government Incentives - Risk 4